Resources

 Facing Grief: Bereavement and the Young Adult by Susan Wallbank

-BOOK: A compassionate book that examines in detail the particular needs and experiences of bereaved young adults
+FACTUAL: A compassionate book that examines in detail the particular needs and experiences of bereaved young adults.

 Alan D. Wolfelt, Healing your Grieving Heart – For Teens

-BOOK: A book of simple tips for understanding and expressing your grief for teens
+FACTUAL: A book of simple tips for understanding and expressing your grief for teens.

-Stubbs, Stokes & Baker, Beyond the Rough Rock (Suicide)
+Beyond the Rough Rock (Suicide) by Stubbs, Stokes & Baker

 The Year of Magical Thinking by Joan Didion